Kalani-Kawaguchi/Pygame-Virtual-Pet/README.md

 The 'pet' is a circle that has some values, the most important being its **Health** and **Happiness**.<br>
 **Health** of the 'pet' corresponds to the pet's size.
 The larger the pet is, the healthier the pet is.<br>
 **Happiness** of the 'pet' corresponds to the pet's color.
-The more green the pet is, the happier the is.<br>
+The more green the pet is, the happier the pet is.<br>

 <br>